Our Basic Policy on Internal Control Systems

 - Other frameworks to ensure effective auditing by Audit & Supervisory Board members

 (1) The Company's Audit & Supervisory Board members shall share audit results and other audit information among themselves in their regular meetings.
-In addition, Audit & Supervisory Board members (full-time members in principle) shall also attend other important meetings such as management conferences as regular attendees, and shall exchange opinions with the representative directors regularly.
+In addition, Audit & Supervisory Board members (full-time members in principle) shall also attend other important meetings such as Management Councils as regular attendees, and shall exchange opinions with the representative Directors regularly.

 (2) For the purpose of enhancing and strengthening the Group's auditing function, the Company's Audit & Supervisory Board members shall share audit results and other audit information and exchange opinions regularly with Audit & Supervisory Board members of the Company's major subsidiaries.